 Why do we love hemp so much?

-It’s an amazing plant!
-Hemp is one of the most versatile plants on the planet.
+The hemp plant is one of the most nutritious and versatile plants on the planet.
 Allegedly it has 25,000 known uses – and we’re still discovering these!
-Have a look at our blog to find out more about some of these uses…
+Have a look at our blog to find out more about some of these uses.

-It can be used in food, medicine, clothes, cosmetics, cleaning products, building materials, biodegradable plastic and as a clean energy source, making it a renewable replacement for countless current technologies.
+It can be used in food, medicine, clothes, cosmetics, cleaning products, building materials and biodegradable plastic.
+And as a clean energy source, making it a renewable replacement for countless current technologies.

 Are hemp and cannabis the same thing?

-Hemp (also known as industrial hemp, although our own cultivation of it is anything but industrial!) is a strain of the plant Cannabis sativa.
-The important difference between hemp and cannabis as you might know it, is that they both contain the compounds CBD (the one which interacts with the cannabinoid receptors in your body) and THC (the one that gets you high), but in varying proportions.
+Hemp is also known as industrial hemp, for alls its industrial uses.
+Even though our own cultivation of it is anything but industrial!
+Hemp is a strain of the plant Cannabis sativa.
+The important difference between hemp and cannabis is the variation of CBD and THC.
+They both contain the compounds CBD (the one which interacts with the cannabinoid receptors in your body) and THC (the more mind-altering one), but in varying proportions.